wasp-lang/wasp/web/docs/tutorials/dev-excuses-app/perform-migration-and-run.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Before starting an app – we need to execute database migration because we changed the DB schema by adding new entities.
+Before we run our app we need to execute database migration because we changed the DB schema by adding new entities.
 If you’ve had something running in the terminal – stop it and run:

 ```
 wasp db migrate-dev